neeta17/BigDataChallenge/README.md

-## Cash prizes for the winners:
+## prizes for the winners:

-3 Cash prizes to be announced by the end of July.
+Top 3 prizes to be announced before the 2021 IEEE International Conference on Big Data.